 Candela: This is the measure of the brightness of a flashlight’s beam focused in one direction.
 Most tactical flashlights offer anywhere from 1,000 to 150,000 candelas.
 When it comes to power, candelas are the more important unit.

 There’s no right answer when choosing the size and weight of a tactical flashlight, only the right answer for your needs.

-Compact tactical flashlights, measuring between four and eight inches long and weighing below ten ounces are ideal for carrying in a pocket or bag or taking on camping trips.
+Compact tactical flashlights, measuring between four and eight inches long and weighing below ten ounces are ideal for carrying in a pocket or hiking bag or taking on camping trips.
 Despite their small size, these flashlights offer 1,000 lumens or more.